 As human beings, we are compelled to always want something in return for our actions, or sometimes even no action at all.
 It is very difficult to do away with any needs.

-At the beginning, learning how to meditate effectively can become strenuous and frustrating, which is why achieving a true state of Zen awareness holds so much power and meaning, but also something that can be accessed with practice and focus, ultimately integrated as a way of life.
+In the beginning, learning how to meditate effectively can become strenuous and frustrating, which is why achieving a true state of Zen awareness holds so much power and meaning, but also something that can be accessed with practice and focus, ultimately integrated as a way of life.

 There are many layers of worry, fear, distraction, need, expectation, and uncertainty to cut through in order to penetrate the true inner core that is harnessed within the nature of everyone and everything.

-In zen philosophy, transcending the mind into a serene awareness — the height of divine consciousness — is referred to as Samadhi.
+In Zen philosophy, transcending the mind into a serene awareness — the height of divine consciousness — is referred to as Samadhi.
 This is the abundant energy that permeates the exact center of each moment.

 What Does It Mean to be Zen?